Kirovs Lipmans: Early life and education

-Kirovs Lipmans was born on 5 November 1940 in Liepāja, Latvia.
+Kirovs Lipmans was born on 5 November 1940 in Liepāja, Latvia, to parents Haim and Rose, and has Jewish Latvian descent.
+Lipmans has stated that his maternal family has lived in Aizpute for more than 250 years, and that a distant relative, Aaron Levi Lipman on his father's side was a court Jew to Ernst Johann von Biron, the Duke of Courland.
+Lipmans's father Haim was killed during the Holocaust in Latvia.
+Prior to the German occupation of Latvia during World War II, Kirovs and his mother evacuated to the Russian SFSR for the duration of the war.
+They were the only survivors of their family, whose property was confiscated.
+At age 15, Lipmans apprenticed as a repairman at the linoleum factory in Liepāja.

+Lipmans began school education in Liepāja, initially learning in the Latvian language.
+In second grade, he transferred to a Russian-language school.
+While attending school in Leningrad, he began playing football.
 He graduated from the Leningrad Polytechnic Institute in 1961, and the Leningrad Institute of Railway and Transport Engineering in 1975.
+Lipmans later stated in an interview to Santa magazine that just before enrolling in the Railway Institute, he was accepted into the Leningrad Circus School's clown course, but was forbidden to continue by his mother.
 He later worked for Valsts elektrotehniskā fabrika (VEF; State Electrotechnical Factory) as an economist, and as head of its computer base center.
 During the Singing Revolution, he was chairman of the co-operative VEF-Radio.
 He later graduated from the University of Latvia with an engineer economist degree.

 Business career

 Lipmans was president of Liepājas Metalurgs from 1996 to 2003, a metallurgy facility in Liepāja.
 He served as a deputy on the Liepāja City Council from 2000 to 2004, as a candidate of the Christian Democratic Union.
 He has been the chairman of the council of Grindeks since 2003, and also served as chairman of the councils of JSC Kalceks and JSC Tallinn pharmaceutical facilities, and as chairman of the board of Liplat Holdings Limited.
 As of 2015, he was co-chairman of the Latvia-Belarus Economic Co-operation Council.